treiff/treiff.github.io/_posts/2015-03-10-good-times.md

 This project has been a lot of fun, practicing time boxing features knowing when to find help.
 I was able to build this fairly quickly and I realize if I never focused on the simple MVP, there still wouldn't be anything to show.

-I was planning on writing a little about my nested forms, but I'll save that for next time.
+I was planning on writing a little about my nested forms, but I'll save that for next time along with explaining some of my refactors.